 Other Benefits of Curry Leaves

 The steam distillate of the leaves is reported to exhibit antifungal and insecticidal activities.
-The juice of the berries (fruits of curry leaf tree) mixed with equal amount of lime juice is an effective remedy to apply on insect stings and bites.
-Curry leavesis also good for burns, bruises and skin eruptions.
+The juice of the berries (fruits of curry leaf tree) mixed with an equal amount of lime juice is an effective remedy to apply on insect stings and bites.
+Curry leaves is also good for burns, bruises, and skin eruptions.
 The leaves should be applied as a poultice over the affected area.
 Consuming curry leaves after delivering a baby is said to increase lactation.
 It also is a mild laxative.

 Curry leaves are rich in vitamin A, and as such helps protect the eyes.
 It helps to prevent loss of vision.
 It keeps the liver healthy and protects it from infections.
 It also helps fight anaemia, as it is a good source of iron and folic acid.
 Curry leaves may also help in weight loss by regulating the digestive process and eliminating toxins from the body.